Kong/docs.konghq.com/app/konnect/legacy/dev-portal/applications/dev-apps.md

 ---
-title: Create, Edit, and Delete an Application
+title: (Legacy) Create, Edit, and Delete an Application
 no_version: true
 toc: true
 ---